praetoriandigital/cub-docs/integration/oauth.md

 Here is what you should do and how it works:

 ### 1) Register your application in LID
-Contact Lexipol Staff [link my email address of rswank@lexipol.com] and ask them to create an Application.
+Contact Lexipol Staff rswank@lexipol.com and ask them to create an Application.
 Your contact will then provide you with the Secret Key and UID of your Application and also a list of available scopes for Step #2.

 ### 2) Start OAuth flow
 Redirect the user's browser to this URL: